prancer-io/prancer-hello-world/README.md

 }
 ```

-## Analyze the outputs
+## Review the outputs
-The outputs will be saved in the `validation/git/` and `validation/git-fails`
+The outputs will be saved in the `validation/scenario-pass/` and `validation/scenario-fail`

-`cat validation/git/output-test.json`

-we have this output:

 ```
+# cat validation/scenario-pass/output-test.json
 {
   "$schema": "",
   "contentVersion": "1.0.0.0",
   "fileType": "output",
-  "timestamp": 1589904176221,
+  "timestamp": 1589949798340,
   "snapshot": "snapshot",
-  "container": "git",
+  "container": "scenario-pass",
   "log": "",
   "test": "test.json",
   "results": [